Athletic Training vs. Sports Medicine

 The curricula typically present students with a combination of classroom and clinical work.
 Students may be required to take a combination of core kinesiology and science courses, with athletic training specialized classes as well.
-Science courses include human anatomy, nutrition, physiology and biomechanics.
-Students also take classes in injury evaluation and prevention, exercise testing, therapeutic exercise techniques and pharmacology.
+Courses include human anatomy, nutrition, physiology, biomechanics, injury evaluation and prevention, exercise testing, therapeutic exercise techniques, and pharmacology.

 Students are typically required to participate in lab, practicum and clinical experiences.
-The clinical experiences require students to complete 800-1,000 hours of hands-on training under the supervision of a certified athletic trainer or other approved instructor.
+The clinical experiences require students to complete 800 to 1,000 hours of hands-on training under the supervision of a certified athletic trainer or other approved instructor.

 Sports Medicine Bachelor's Program